JasperXuEvolution/Efficient-and-multiplexed-somatic-genome-editing-with-Cas12a-mice/README.md

 For questions or comments, please reach out to xhq@stanford.edu.

 ## Cancer model
-* Codes for analyzing Cas12a Ultra-seq data for Oncogene negative tumor, PDAC and SCLC
+* Contains scripts for analyzing Cas12a Ultra-seq data in three different tumor models:
+*   *Oncogene-negative tumors
 * PE150 folder contains codes necessary for PE150 data (using SCLC as an example)
 * PE300 folder contains codes necessary for PE300 data